-From table 1 the findings revealed a significant relationship between democratic leadership style and administrative performance.
-Also. democratic respondents agreed that leadership style always suggests two or more alternative procedure of doing things in order to permit group choice, gives teacher sense of belongings, delegates duties, allows for information decentralization, allows for feedback in information sharing, allows for community involvement in school administration, considers individual need of the teaching, allows for freedom of expression and allows for joint goal setting.
+From table 1 the findings revealed a significant relationship between democratic leadership style and performance. administrative Also. respondents agreed that democratic leadership style always suggests two or more alternative procedure of doing things in order to permit group choice, gives teacher sense of belongings, delegates duties, allows for information decentralization, allows for feedback in information sharing, allows for community involvement in school administration, considers individual need of the teaching, allows for freedom of expression and allows for joint goal setting.